lvanschilfgaarde/lordcephei.github.io/pages/fptut-pbte.md

 See "Other Resources" below to follow links with further information on the syntax of input files, and building them from different sources.

-#####  _Determining the tags an executable seeks_
+#####  _Determining what input an executable seeks_

-**blm** builds input files with only a subset of the tags an executable will try to read.
+**blm**{: style="color: blue"} builds input files with only a subset of the tags an executable will try to read.
 Defaults are used for the vast majority of tags.
-In any case each executable has its own set of tags, though they share many tags in common.
+In any case each executable has its own unique set of tags, though they share many tags in common.

-Executables accept input from two primary streams : the ctrl file and through command-line switches.
+Executables accept input from two primary streams : tags in the ctrl file and information through command-line switches.

 To see what an executable tries to read from the ctrl file, invoke the executable with `--input`, e.g.

    lmchk --input

-`--input` tells **lmchk**{: style="color: blue"} to print out what it seeks and exit, rather than try to read any input.
-It will print out a long table of all the tags it tries to read, along with a brief description of the tag.
+`--input` tells **lmchk**{: style="color: blue"} to print out what it seeks.
+It exits without trying read any input.
+Instead, it  print out a table of all the tags it tries to read, together with a brief description of the tag.

 The remainder of this section explains the output of `lmchk --input`.
 It is not necessary to the tutorial, but it is useful to see how tags and categories are organized, and how missing or partial tags are handled.